AshBecker/sd-a1111-docker/README.md

 ## Entry Point Script

 The `entrypoint.sh` script is executed when the Docker container starts.
 It sets up the environment and starts the Stable Diffusion service.

-## Conclusion

-This setup allows you to easily deploy and run Stable Diffusion in a Docker container, leveraging GPU resources dynamically.
-Make sure to follow the instructions carefully to ensure a smooth setup.